oVirt/ovirt-site/source/feature/gluster-hooks-management.html.md

 '' Expected Results: ''

-1. Verify that the manually created hooks are getting synced and listed in the UI succesfully.
+1. Verify that the manually created hooks are getting synced and listed in the UI successfully.

 **\1**

 *   Check for Status Conflict:
 *   If there are conflicts in hook scripts across the servers in the cluster, click on "Resolve Conflicts".
 This will open a new window for conflict resolution.
 *   Now resolve the Content Conflict either by:
-    -   Applying the content of the hook from one of the servers OR
+    -   Applying the content of the hook from one of the servers '' OR ''
     -   Applying the content of the hook from the engine copy

 **\1** Verify that the content conflicts are successfully resolved after performing the corresponding actions